MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: Numerical Examples

 \subsection{Realistic synthetic object}

-We extend the previous experiments to a realistic synthetic object whose entries near the boundary are mostly zero.
-This test demonstrates that the performance gain of MAGPIE is not solely due to improved reconstruction near the boundary, where fewer scanning regions overlap.
+We repeat the comparison on a more realistic synthetic object whose entries are mostly zero near the boundary.
+This test shows that MAGPIE’s performance gain is not merely due to improved reconstruction near the boundary, where fewer scan regions overlap.